Last Updated:November 27, 2022

 Frequently Asked Questions on Awnings with a Louver RoofBelow we have compiled a list of the most common questions we see on this topic.
 If you would like to know something that is not covered on this page, please feel free to send us either an email or post in a comment below.
 While we certainly don’t know everything on the topic, we are happy to share the information we have learned.

-This depends on your area.
+Do you need a building permit for a louvered roof pergola or awning?This depends on your area.
 In some areas of Florida, there are requirements on the amount of the wind that the structure must be able to withstand.
 In some areas in midwest states, there are requirements around the amount of snow that it must be able to support.
 Because the United States is a large country, the local regulations are going to vary.
 Because this is a major investment, we recommend that you contact a local awning company to inquire about restrictions.
 Even if you choose to do a DIY project, you may want to consult with them to get you through the licensing portion.

-This style is far easier to clean than the traditional retractable awning.
+How do you clean the louvered roofing?This style is far easier to clean than the traditional retractable awning.
 The first step is to use a garden hose to spray a generous amount of water over the entire surface.
 Pay special attention to the underside of the slats, as they are both the closest to the ground and least likely to be rinsed via rainwater.
 Let the structure sit for 5 minutes so that the moisture has some time to absorb.

 Next, you will want to make a bucket of cleaning liquid, and we recommend following the instructions by the specific manufacturer.
 If this is a DIY project, then you should look up the best cleaning options for the specific material you used whether that is wood or aluminum.
 From there, take a long handled brush and let is soak in the bucket for about 15 seconds so the bristles are fully covered with the soap.
 With the brush, you will want to wash each rafter individually.
 Start first by carefully rubbing the underside and then on each of the sides.
 After you finish cleaning all the rafters, you will then want to spray the entire awning with a substantial drenching from the house.
 For most areas, this is something that only needs to be done once or twice per year.